how our research program helps our clients

 how we measure

 Whatever your reasons for seeking therapy, it is good to know if your well-being is improving along the way.
-We use a practical and accurate method for measuring the results of therapy (and briefly checking at each session gives us more of a chance to change direction if what we are doing isn't helpful).
+A few paragraphs down, we provide links for our recent peer-reviewed research.
+But for now, let's keep it simple: We use a practical and accurate method for measuring the results of therapy.
+And briefly checking at each session gives us more of a chance to change direction if what we are doing isn't helpful.

 How have you felt in the past week?
 How did this session go?
 We want your honest answers to these questions and we provide you with a graph of change over time to see if we are heading in the right direction.
 For our ongoing research, we may (on occasion) ask a few additional questions; but if so, we rarely take longer than 4 or 5 minutes.